 At Bergner, we are committed to protecting the environment and we prioritise the necessary actions in order to minimise potential impacts, both of our operations, and the products that we offer our customers.
-The preservation of natural capital and the implementation of the principles of the circular economy are key aspects when it comes to developing the Sustainability Model, in addition to the internal eco-efficiencies and climate action.
+The preservation of natural capital and the implementation of the principles of the circular economy are key aspects when it comes to developing a sustainability model, in addition to the internal eco-efficiencies and climate action.

 Bergner has emphasised the sustainability of offices, applying measures of energy efficiency, water management, use of sustainable materials, sustainable mobility, carbon neutrality and environmental management system, and the ethical management of the project.